 - Family involvement to support you in your recovery journey.

-- Referral to aftercare programs after you’ve completed inpatient rehab.
+- Referral to aftercare programs after you’ve completed rehab.

-What Should You Expect in An Inpatient Drug Rehab?
+What Should You Expect in A Drug Rehab?

 Our residential rehab is very organized and structured.
 A typical day will involve: